Markdown has very little to do with python testing.

 Writing HTML sucks.
 Use Markdown.

-I think one of the goals for it was that humans could reasonably easily edit it.
+One goal for HTML was that humans could reasonably easily read, write, and edit it.

-Because writing stuff in HTML by hand really, really sucks.
+But it’s not fun to read or write HTML.
+Actually, writing stuff in HTML by hand sucks.

 That’s the conclusion that lots of people have come to, including John Gruber, (and me).